{{quoteList ? quoteList.length : 0}}

 Many industrial applications utilize permanent magnets.
 A unique type of permanent magnet used in most of these applications is ceramic magnets.
 They have an impressive set of features that make them valuable materials.
 Here, we discuss what ceramic magnets are, as well as their applications in daily life and industrial processes.

-What is Ceramic Magnet?
+What Is Ceramic Magnet?

 Ceramic magnets, otherwise known as ferrite magnets, are a widespread type of permanent magnets.
 They are known for their medium magnetic strength and ability to withstand fairly high temperatures.
 Ceramic or ferrite magnets are mainly composed of strontium carbonates or barium carbonate, and iron oxide.

-Features & Characteristics of Ceramic Magnets Features & Characteristics of Ceramic Magnets
+Features & Characteristics of Ceramic Magnets

 They are the most affordable, hard markets available on the market today.
 You most likely have seen them: they are the small, round black magnets we see often.
 Generally, ceramic magnets are sintered from iron oxide and other essential raw materials, such as strontium carbonate.
 They are broadly classified into three main categories: permanent, soft, and gyromagnetic ceramic magnets.

-The preparation of ceramic magnets depends on the category of the magnet being prepared.
-Soft magnets, for instance, are prepared by the sintering of iron oxide and one or more metal oxides, such as nickel oxide, zinc oxide, magnesium oxide, manganese oxide, strontium oxide, and so on.
-We can also say that ceramic or ferrite magnets are made by calcining a mixture of iron oxide and strontium carbonate to form a metallic oxide.
 Unlike permanent ceramic magnets, the residual magnetic field is infinitesimal or non-existent when the magnetic field wears off or disappears.
 Hence, they are called soft magnets.
 Gyromagnetic ceramic magnets, on the other hand, are magnets or magnetic materials with gyromagnetic properties.
 They are used extensively in microwave communications.
-Based on their varying magnetic strength and uses, ferrite magnets can be classified into 5 main groups:

 • Soft magnets: these are ferrite magnetic materials that can easily be magnetized and demagnetized in weak magnetic fields, such as nickel-zinc ferrite.
-This type of magnets are used primarily on inductance components like filter core, radio core, tape recording, etc., and they serve as the key material of magnetic recording elements.
+This type of ceramic magnets are used primarily on inductance components like filter core, radio core, tape recording, etc., and they serve as the key material of magnetic recording elements.

 • Permanent magnet: these have a basic hexagonal structure.
 Their magnetic properties tend to be permanent, hence the name permanent magnet.
 They are used extensively in telephones, generators, telephones, loudspeakers, television, etc.